gjbex/Julia_good_bad_ugly/source-code/README.md

 1. `parallel`: some illustration of running Julia parallel code.
 1. `semantics`: small scripts to test various aspects of Julia semantics.
 1. `types`: notebooks and scripts to illustrate typing in Julia.
+1. `code-organization`: some illustrations of organizing code in modules and packages, as well as documentation.